TAU-VAILab/HaLo-NeRF/docs/3d_localization.md

 `--prompts '{first prompt};{second prompt};{third prompt}` etc.
 for example: 'towers;windows;portals'

+Please notice that you can create the semantic data of all the images without using `csv_retrieval_path` by setting the flag `is_geo_occ` to False.

 ## Step 5: Train the 3D semantic model on 2D segmentations

 Run: